Greece says plenty of "fat" in tax evasion

 Greece depends on aid from the European Union and International Monetary Fund and is trying to show the so-called troika of lenders that it is on the path to reforming itself.

-Finalizing 11.5 billion euros ($14.13 billion) in cuts due in 2013-15 is key to a positive review from its lenders, who are due in Athens next month for a final verdict on whether they will keep funds flowing to the austerity-bound country.
+Finalising 11.5 billion euros in cuts due in 2013-15 is key to a positive review from its lenders, who are due in Athens next month for a final verdict on weather they will keep funds flowing to the austerity-bound country.

 The savings are expected mainly from cuts to health, pension and welfare benefits, but officials huddled at the finance ministry on Friday in search of ways to better collect taxes.